MACHINE NAME = WEB 2

 Cascading crises compound the rise in public debt levels

 The evolution of LDCs’ overall debt figures is influenced by a handful of larger economies.
-The five largest LDCs in terms of outstanding public debt – namely Bangladesh, Angola, Sudan, Ethiopia, and Myanmar – account for 59% of the group total, with Bangladesh alone accounting for more than 25%.
+The five largest LDCs in terms of outstanding public debt – namely Bangladesh, Angola, Sudan, Ethiopia and Myanmar – account for 57% of the group total, with Bangladesh alone accounting for more than 23%.
 The rapid growth of public debt is, however, generalized.
-For half of the LDCs, public debt almost tripled, between 2010 and 2022.
-Public debt increased the fastest in Ethiopia, Lao People’s Democratic Republic, Niger, Rwanda, and Uganda.
-Conversely, Comoros, Eritrea, Sudan, Tuvalu, and Yemen were the LDCs with the slowest growth of public debt.
-In the cases of Comoros and Sudan, this trend was mainly driven by the fact that they benefitted from debt relief, as they reached HIPC completion point (2012) and decision point (2021) respectively.
+For nearly half of the LDCs, public debt tripled between 2010 and 2023.
+Public debt increased the fastest in Ethiopia, Niger, Rwanda, Uganda, and Zambia.
+Conversely, Comoros, the Democratic Republic of Congo, Solomon Islands, Tuvalu, and Yemen were the LDCs with the slowest growth in public debt.
+In the case of Comoros, this trend was mainly driven by the fact that it benefitted from debt relief, as it reached the HIPC completion point in 2012.

 Shifts in debt composition exacerbate LDCs’ vulnerability to external shocks